Semantic Values

 GetStream : stream

--- Restrict a stream to the fist `n` bytes.
+-- Restrict a stream to the first `n` bytes.

 -- Will fail if the stream does not have enough bytes